Bashir-Kalyesubula/Bashir-Kalyesubula/README.md

 - 👋 Hi, I’m @Bashir-Kalyesubula
-- 👀 I’m interested in ...Web Development
+- 👀 I’m interested in ...Chemistry and Datascience
-- 🌱 I’m currently learning ...JavaScript and frameworks.(already built a couple projects using CSS and HTML)
+- 🌱 I’m currently learning about several programming packages for chemistry studies
-- 💞️ I’m looking to collaborate on ...Web development projects
+- 💞️ I’m looking to collaborate on any computational chemistry
 - 📫 How to reach me ...email :bashirkalyesubula2@gmail.com

 <!---